F1282231/Power_Outages/README.md

 - [Modeling](./Code/Modeling.ipynb)
 - [Pickle](./Code/Pickle.ipynb)

-### 5. Final Product (Unfinished)
+### 5. Final Product

-The final product we are planning to create is an interactive App that ask users to input a state, and shows users if the state is suffering from major electrical disturbances.
-We are limited by the time so we only have a Jupyter Notebook working on Flask.
+The final product we have here is an interactive App that asks users to select a state, and shows users the probabilities of the state suffering from a major electrical disturbance as of the current time.
+Please click [here](https://youtu.be/gP7jnR8r_M0) for the demonstration video.

 **Below are the Jupyter Notebook for Final Product:**
 - [Final Product (Unfinished)](./Code/App_development.ipynb)